 SELECT * FROM source_table /*+ OPTIONS('server-id'='123456') */ ;.
 For more information about dynamic hints, see Dynamic hints.

-- No checkpoint cannot be triggered during a full table scan.
+- No checkpoint can be generated during a full table scan.

 During a full table scan, Flink cannot trigger a checkpoint because no binary log file position can be used to restore data.
-To prevent Flink from triggering a checkpoint, the CDC source table of MySQL keeps the running checkpoint wait.
+To prevent Flink from triggering a checkpoint, the MySQL CDC source table keeps the running checkpoint waiting.
 If the table that is scanned is excessively large, the scan is time-consuming, which causes the checkpoint to time out.
-The checkpoint that times out is considered as a failed checkpoint.
-If Flink uses its default configurations, a job failover may be triggered if a checkpoint fails.
-To prevent job failovers due to the timeout of a checkpoint, we recommend that you configure the following job parameters for excessively large tables:
+The checkpoint that times out is considered a failed checkpoint.
+If Flink uses its default configurations, a job failover may be triggered.
+To prevent job failures due to the timeout of a checkpoint, we recommend that you configure the following job parameters for excessively large tables: